uptimesoftware/uptime-network-gauge/README.md

 By default, Network Gauge expects a standard Monitoring Station configuration, leveraging a MySQL database with default credentials.
 However, the MySQL connection settings can be modified to match your environment.

 ###Candidate Features
+* Add timestamp to the dial
+* Disable entries in the ports dropdown for interfaces with insufficient metrics.
-* Make it possible to adjust the maximum bandwidth.
+* Make maximum bandwidth adjustable.
 For example, to reflect bandwidth provided by the ISP versus port speed.
 * Extend functionality to NIC ports of physical and virtual machines.
 * _Your enhancement requests!_